Wirecard buys Great Indian Retail Group payments business

 Sales are seen at 45 million euros this year, rising to more than 75 million in 2016.

-Wirecard had been reported to be in the running to buy British payments processing company Worldpay, (WPG.L), which instead went public this month in a London listing that valued the business at $7.4 billion.
+Wirecard had been reported to be in the running to buy British payments processing company Worldpay,, which instead went public this month in a London listing that valued the business at $7.4 billion.

-Shares in Wirecard, which has a market capitalisation of about 5.54 billion euros, were down 0.6 percent at 44.76 euros, broadly in line with Germany's Tecdax index .TECDAX.
+Shares in Wirecard, which has a market capitalisation of about 5.54 billion euros, were down 0.6 percent at 44.76 euros, broadly in line with Germany's Tecdax index.

 (Reporting by Georgina Prodhan; Editing by David Goodman)